jamm3e3333/js-test-translator/README.md

 On the html, page there's a textarea element where the text is written for translation.

 Under the textarea element there's a submit button.
-When the button is clicked it will send a post request using fetch.
+When the button is clicked, it will send a post request using fetch.
 The body of the post request contains of object where the text and target language are specified and are then used to send a request to the DeepL API.

-When the response is obtained then it will insert the data accordingly into the div element.
+When the response is obtained, then it will insert the data accordingly into the div element.